Video Game: Saturn Bomberman

-- Poison Mushroom: The skull in Battle Mode will inflict you a disease, going from having your bomb power reduced to 1, being super slow, or have your controls inverted.
+- Poison Mushroom: The skull in Battle Mode will inflict a random disease, either dropping your bomb power to 1, making you super slow, or have your controls inverted.
 The devil does this to everybody.

 - Power Up Mount: The dinosaurs.
 They come in five colors, each of them with a different ability:

 - Yellow: Roars, stunning the enemies for a few seconds.

 - Green: Super Speed.

 - Purple: Emits sound waves that make bombs explode, and reveals if blocks have items inside or not.